GSA/data-strategy/pages/feedback-action-9.md

 ### How To Give Feedback

 Review the draft Federal Financial Data Strategy document by downloading the PDF below or viewing the [four slides](#draft-federal-financial-data-strategy) at the bottom of this page.

 [Download PDF - Draft Federal Financial Data Strategy]({{ site.baseurl }}/assets/docs/federal-financial-data-strategy-action-9-draft.pdf){: .usa-button target="_blank"}

 If you wish to provide feedback, please use the comment box below. **It is important to note what section of the draft strategy you are commenting on, using the options in the dropdown box, to ensure your feedback is incorporated accurately.** A general comment option is available.
 If you have more than one comment, please submit each separately.

-**Comments are being accepted through March 8, 2021**

-<div class="touchpoints-survey" id="touchpoint-action-9"></div>

 ### Stay Up-to-Date